arjunaggarwal99/Dotify/README.md

 ## Screenshots

-Profile Page with Toggle Button to fetch data | Notification after the data is fetched | Hello :-------------------------:|:-------------------------:|:-------------------------:|
+Profile Page with Toggle Button to fetch data | Notification after the data is fetched | Song Player on Notification tap :-------------------------:|:-------------------------:|:-------------------------:|
 <img src="img/toggle.png" alt="Screenshot of the app" height="500" />  | <img src="img/notification.png" alt="Screenshot of the app" height="500" /> | <img src="img/newActivity.png" alt="Screenshot of the app" height="500" />